eBay/tsv-utils/docs/TipsAndTricks.md

 32969204
 ```

 That worked, but produced a result line for each file.
-To get the final results we need to make another `tsv-summarize` call producing the final result:
+To get the final results we need to make another `tsv-summarize` call aggregating the intermediate results:

 ```
 $ parallel tsv-summarize --max 3 ::: ngram-*.tsv | tsv-summarize --max 1